axeon-software/Babylon_Runtime/docs/tutorials.md

 ```
 Check [easings.net](http://easings.net) to see all possibilities of easing.

-You have several objects to anim' ?
+You have several objects to anim'?

 ```javascript
 _r.animate(